What to look for in a baby pram

 Overall safety

-The top point on your list when selecting the right pram for your little one should always be safety.
+The top point on your list when selecting the best pram for your little one should always be safety.
 Other useful features are nice, but they're far less important.

 You should always check whether the pram you're considering buying meets the Australian Standard AS/NZS 2088.
 You're also going to want to consider things such as what type of harness is built in, whether the brakes are strong enough to keep your pram in place on a steep hill and whether there is a tether strap included.